-When using the EEPROM to automatically load the AD9520 register values and lock the PLL, the VCO calibration now bit (0x018[0]) must be set to 1 when the register values are written to the EEPROM.
+Note that when using the EEPROM to automatically load the AD9520 register values and lock the PLL, the VCO calibration now bit (0x018[0]) must be set to 1 when the register values are written to the EEPROM.
 This allows VCO calibration to start automatically after register loading.
 A valid input reference signal must be present during VCO calibration.